Patterning: White Factoring and Tricolor/Pointed

 Genetically Known As: sp

-Boston Terrier.
-Boston Terriers with points are known to be possible in purebred Bostons because old
+Terrier.
+Boston Terriers with points are known to be possible in purebred Bostons because old standards for

-standards for shows dating back before the turn of the 20th century, when the Boston Terrier was still
+shows dating back before the turn of the 20th century, when the Boston Terrier was still being developed, were

-socks and the color on the legs.
-There have been only 3 documented tricolor Boston Terriers to date, two
+and the color on the legs.
+There have been a very small number of documented tricolor Boston Terriers to date,

-brown, rust, and white female and one black, rust, and white female, all three being from different breeder
+two brown, rust, and white female and one black, rust, and white female, all being from different breeders in

-in which none of the sires and dams of said tricolor Bostons were related.
+which none of the sires and dams of said tricolor Bostons were directly related.
 Documentation of two of these

 Boston Terriers suggests that they were not born tricolor, but developed the points at an older age.